justinww04/home-security-app/README.md

 mo update today

-finished up more optimization for mobile
+finished up more optimization for mobile - reworked some of the optimizations

 finished optimizations for sms